openvinotoolkit/nncf/examples/experimental/onnx/semantic_segmentation/README.md

 | UNet  |   71.95% (CamVid)   |     71.85% (CamVid)      |
 | UNet  |  56.24% (Mapillary) |     56.19% (Mapillary)   |

-## Measuring the performance of the original and quantized models
+## Benchmarking the original and quantized models

 If you would like to compare the performance of the original model and quantized one, you could use [benchmark_tool](https://github.com/openvinotoolkit/openvino/tree/master/tools/benchmark_tool).